 The proposed Biala Wind Farm (the Project) is located approximately 8km east of Biala and 14.5km south west of Crookwell in the Southern tablelands of NSW.
-It is owned by Beijing Jingneng Clean Energy (Australia) Holding Pty Ltd (BJCE Australia) who also own 75% of the nearby Gullen Range Wind Farm and Gullen Solar Farm.
+It is owned by Beijing Jingneng Clean Energy (Australia) Holding Pty Ltd (BJCE Australia) who also owns the nearby Gullen Range Wind Farm and Gullen Solar Farm.

-The wind farm is expected to have an installed capacity of approximately 100MW, producing enough electricity for approximately 46,000 typical homes on an average day of wind.
+The wind farm is expected to have an installed capacity of approximately 110MW, producing enough electricity for approximately 46,000 typical homes on an average day of wind.

 When constructed the wind farm is proposed to consist of 31 turbines and associated infrastructure, including the following:

-- Wind turbines – 31 wind turbine generators (WTGs) with a maximum height of 185m (ground to blade tip).
+- Wind turbines – BJCE Australia will install 31 Goldwind 3.5MW wind turbines, with a height from the base of the tower to the highest tip of the rotor blades of 180m (ground to blade tip).
 The turbine towers will be connected to concrete foundations buried in the ground.
-There will be a small electrical transformer located next to each turbine.
+There will be a small set of electrical switchgear located next to each wind turbine.

 - Access tracks – the locations of the turbines will be linked by gravel tracks.
 Each turbine location will also include a gravel area to setup the cranes used to lift the turbine components.